 How to apply

-Before applying, you'll need to gather some information as the process is based around your research proposal.
-To help you along the way, we've outlined important dates, the information we require, tips on constructing your proposals and the contact information for each school's Admissions team in the link below.
+Applications for postgraduate research degrees are centered around your research proposal.
+To help you with this, we've outlined important dates, the information we require, tips on constructing your proposals and the contact information for each school's Admissions team in the link below.